MatthiasKebede/Interactive-Comic/README.md

 Panel 6:
 Narrator:
 Sam decided to go his beach and tell all the kids to recycle their bottles.
 Also, sam advised all his friends to be more environmentally friendly.
-As a result, Sam has saved the world from climate change.
+As a result, Sam was a hero that has saved the world from climate change.